fenrishunter500/FATEBOOK/New Skills.md

 ## New Skills

-[SYSTEM NAME] uses the default FATE CORE skill list (FATE CORE, p.97) with the addition of the Magic Fight, Magic Shoot, and Magic Utility skills.
+[SYSTEM NAME] uses the default FATE CORE skill list (FATE CORE, p.97) with the addition of the Magic Fight, Magic Shoot, and Magic Utility skills, collectively referred to as the Magical skills.

 These skills represent the innate magical properties of a Mahou Shoujo.
 Just like no two Mahou Shoujo are the same, so too do their powers vary wildly.
 Within the vast options available to a Mahou Shoujo, however, every spell can be roughly categorized into one of three major fields of effect: Fight, Shoot, or Utility.